How to Turn On and Use Smart Lock On Android

 - • Tap on Improve face matching.

-- • Tap on Next and follow instructions on screen to complete the task.
+- • Tap on Next and follow instructions on the screen to complete the task.

 Video on How to Remove Android Lock Screen Without Data Loss